Zoubi/blog/_posts/2018-01-28-Installed-build-of-UE4-with-console-support.md

 </Do>
 ```

-I then just set the console platform flags to true, to override those settings:
+This lead me to this initial command :

 ```
 bat "${env.WORKSPACE}/Engine/Engine/Build/BatchFiles/RunUAT.bat" BuildGraph -target="Make Installed Build Win64"
     -script="${env.WORKSPACE}/Engine/Build/InstalledEngineBuild.xml" -set:HostPlatformOnly=true -set:WithDDC=false
-	-set:WithPS4=true -set:WithXboxOne=true -set:WithSwitch=true -SavedOutput=V:/UE4
+    -set:WithPS4=true -set:WithXboxOne=true -set:WithSwitch=true
 ```

 One hour and half later, when the compilation finished, I realized that the output folder did not contain any console specific files...

-If you look at what is done inside the **HostPlatformOnly** block, you will notice that all the platform flags are **Properties**, with the same name as the **Options** in the beginning of the file.
+If you look at what is done inside the *HostPlatformOnly* block, you will notice that all the platform flags are **Properties**, with the same name as the **Options** in the beginning of the file.
 I suppose there is a limitation of the system which makes impossible to override a **Property** by an **Option**.

-I then removed the HostPlatformOnly option, and manually set every platform flag we need to true, and the platforms we don't need to false:
+I then removed the *HostPlatformOnly* option, and manually set every platform flag we need to true, and the platforms we don't need to false:

 ```
 bat "${env.WORKSPACE}/Engine/Engine/Build/BatchFiles/RunUAT.bat" BuildGraph -target="Make Installed Build Win64"
     -script="${env.WORKSPACE}/Engine/Build/InstalledEngineBuild.xml" -set:WithDDC=false
     -set:WithWin64=true -set:WithPS4=true -set:WithXboxOne=true -set:WithSwitch=true
     -set:WithWin32=false -set:WithMac=false -set:WinLinux=false -set:WithIOS=false
-	-set:WithAndroid=false -set:WithTVOS=false -set:WithHTML5=false -SavedOutput=V:/UE4
+    -set:WithAndroid=false -set:WithTVOS=false -set:WithHTML5=false
 ```

 After an even longer compilation time (which was a good sign after all), I generated the Visual Studio solution file of our game, using that new Installed Engine as the source folder.
 And I was happy to see that the console platforms were correctly added to the project, and that I could deploy to the consoles directly from the editor.